 Despite being spoken by over 7.6 million people from the Balkan peninsula and the official language of Albania, you might be surprised to know that this language is actually not directly linked to any other languages!
 In other words, it has its very own linguistic branch, just like Germanic and Armenian.

-Since the language does not share specific qualities with the other languages used in its neighboring countries, it might be best if you learn Albanian on its own since it has a rather complex syntactic structure.
+Since the language does not share specific qualities with the other languages used in its neighboring countries, it might be best to learn Albanian independently since it has a rather complex syntactic structure.

 However, one of the good things is that some of the common words used by the locals are somewhat similar to English, such as: